-The act continues this provision but places a condition on it.
-The act requires that any political subdivision, district, or agency of the state that adopts an ordinance or rule that requires contractor registration and the assessment of a registration or license fee also must require any contractor who registers and pays the fee to be licensed in the contractor's trade pursuant to the Ohio Construction Industry Licensing Board Law.
+The bill continues this provision but places a condition on it.
+The bill requires that any political subdivision, district, or agency of the state that adopts an ordinance or rule that requires contractor registration and the assessment of a registration or license fee also must require any contractor who registers and pays the fee to be licensed in the contractor's trade pursuant to the Ohio Construction Industry Licensing Board Law.
 (R.C.
 4740.12.)

 Penalty for returned checks.
-Prior law was silent with regard to specific procedures to follow when checks for the payment of fees under the Ohio Construction Industry Licensing Board Law were returned to the Board unpaid.
-The act establishes procedures for dealing with returned checks and specifies that penalties will be imposed when a check is returned for insufficient funds.
+Existing law is silent with regard to specific procedures to follow when checks for the payment of fees under the Ohio Construction Industry Licensing Board Law are returned to the Board unpaid.
+The bill establishes procedures for dealing with returned checks and specifies that penalties will be imposed when a check is returned for insufficient funds.
 They include the imposition of a penalty fee in an amount the Ohio Construction Industry Licensing Board establishes by rule.
-In addition, the act requires that, if the unpaid fee in question and penalty fee are not timely paid or if the licensee submits another check to pay the unpaid fee and the penalty fee and that check is returned for insufficient funds, the license must be cancelled immediately without a hearing, and the licensee must cease activity as a licensee until the unpaid fee and the penalty fee are paid.
+In addition, the bill requires that, if the unpaid fee in question and penalty fee are not timely paid or if the licensee submits another check to pay the unpaid fee and the penalty fee and that check is returned for insufficient funds, the license must be cancelled immediately without a hearing, and the licensee must cease activity as a licensee until the unpaid fee and the penalty fee are paid.
 (R.C.
 4740.15.)

 Definition of tradesperson.
-Under prior law, "tradesperson" was defined as a person who "for compensation engages in construction \ldots ".
-The act revises the definition by eliminating the phrase "for compensation" and defining a tradesperson as an individual "employed by a contractor who engages in construction \ldots ".
+Under existing law, "tradesperson" is defined as a person who "for compensation engages in construction . . . " .
+The bill revises the definition by eliminating the phrase "for compensation" and defining a tradesperson as an individual "employed by a contractor who engages in construction . . . " .
 (R.C.
 4740.01(D).)

 Hydronics contractors.
-Prior law required hydronics contractors to pass the examinations for both the Plumbing Section and the Heating, Ventilating, Air Conditioning, and Refrigeration Section.
-The act eliminates this requirement.
+Existing law requires hydronics contractors to pass the examinations for both the Plumbing Section and the Heating, Ventilating, Air Conditioning, and Refrigeration Section.
+The bill eliminates this requirement.
 (R.C.
 4740.04(C).)

 HISTORY

 ACTION DATE

-Introduced 01-25-06

-Reported, H. Financial Institutions, Real
+Introduced Reported, H. Financial Institutions, Real 01-25-06

-Estate & Securities 12-05-06
+Estate & Securities 11-30-06

 Passed House (93-0) 12-07-06

-Reported, S. Insurance, Commerce, & Labor 12-19-06
+Reported, S. Insurance, Commerce, & Labor

-Passed Senate (33-0) 12-19-06

-House concurred in Senate amendments (85-2) 12-20-06

-06-hb487-126.doc/jc
+h0487-rs-126.doc/kl